-Every once in a while, an acquaintance will share a bon mote of wisdom with me, that they “don’t do business with friends.”
-Sometimes this insight will come after just letting me know that they have undertaken a project, but due to our ‘friendship’ they had hired another firm with whom to work.
+Every once in a while, an acquaintance will share a bon mote of wisdom that they “don’t do business with friends.”
+Predictably, this insight will come shortly after letting me know that they have undertaken a project, but due to our ‘friendship,’ have hired another firm.

-This business of doing business with friends, or more precisely not doing business with friends, is an odd thing.
-Is the world of business so adversarial that one expects that business relationships will deteriorate as the natural course, or even more spectacularly, that working with friends wouldn’t be a joy and a predictor of great success?
-Perhaps, one shouldn’t hire a friend as a criminal defense attorney or for a contract hit (for the record, I’ve no experience with either).
-When an individual or a family is fortunate enough to design and build a custom home, expecting and accepting that the client-architect relationship will inevitably devolve into an adversarial one is clearly counter to self-interest.
+This business of doing business with friends, or more precisely, not doing business with friends, is an odd thing.
+Is the world of business so mercurial that one expects the natural course of business relationships to turn acrimonious, and not be the predicate of great success?
+Maybe one should steer clear of the practice when hiring for an unsavory business like performing a contract hit or mediating a divorce.
+But when an individual or a family is fortunate enough to commission a custom home, expecting and accepting that the client-architect relationship will inevitably devolve and become adversarial is clearly counter to self-interest.

 I’ve been fortunate enough to work with a great number of friends.
-I’ve lost one or two through the years, but probably not at a higher rate than other friendships, which fade away over time.
-Most gratifyingly, more often than not, friendships have grown by our working together, and we’ve also made many new friends over the course of our career.
+I’ve lost one or two along the way, but probably not at a higher rate than other friendships which have faded over time.
+More often than not, our friendships have grown stronger by working together, and even more gratifyingly, we’ve made many new friends through project collaborations.

-Unlike so many businesses, residential architecture is founded on intimacy, personal exploration and shared agendas, the same building blocks of friendship.
-With whom would it be better to work with when designing a home than a friend?
-I’ve found that the deeper the friendship, the better the outcome.
-I found this to be so universally true, that when I hear from someone that they don’t want to work with friends, I wonder about the quality and depth of their friendships.
+Residential architecture is founded on honesty, intimacy, personal exploration, and shared agendas, the same building blocks as friendship.
+I can’t imagine anyone better to work with when designing a home than a friend, and in my experience the deeper the friendship, the better the outcome.
+I have found this to be so universally true, that when someone claims to not want to work with friends, I reflexively question the quality and depth of their friendships.

-If we at DFA have a blind spot, it is that we tend to treat everyone as friends, and to overextend ourselves, even when the chance of reciprocation may be slight.
-This became apparent recently to one of our dear friends and general contractors, who pulled me aside and told me with great earnestness, that I needed to know the difference between a ‘friend’ and an ‘acquaintance’ and that not everyone can be extended the same level of intimacy.
-I am sure he is right, but if we have to sit on one side of this particular fence, I’ll err on the side of making and working with friends every day; and to those acquaintances who would rather not, I wish them well, but hope for their sake that they have a change of heart.
-Perhaps they might benefit from a re-screening of “It’s a Wonderful Life.”
+Thinking about this has allowed us to identify a blind spot in that we tend to treat everyone as friends and to overextend ourselves, even when the chance of reciprocation may be slight.
+This culture became apparent recently when one of dear friends and general contractors pulled me aside and told me with great earnestness that I needed to know the difference between a ‘friend’ and an ‘acquaintance,’ and that not everyone can be offered the same level of intimacy.
+I am sure he is right, but if we have to sit on one side of this particular fence, I’ll pick the side of making and working with friends every day.
+And to those acquaintances who would rather not, I wish them well, but hope for their sake that they have a change of heart.
+Perhaps they might benefit from one more screening of “It’s a Wonderful Life.”